Introduction to Natural Phenomenon

 Two Inflated balloons hang them in such a way as not to touch one another.
 Rub both of the balloons and release them with a woolen cloth.

 We repeat that activity with the refills of the used pen.
 Refill one with polythene, then place it in a glass tumbler carefully.
 Refill the other with polythene too.
 Bring them close to the refill charged.
 We should not touch your hand to the charged edge.

 In both activities, the charged objects that were made of the same material and rubbed the same kind were brought closer together.

 The balloons both repel each other.
 An additionally charged refill repels.

 Same kind of charges repel each other.

-(ii) We repeat charging foil strips and touching the clip-on paper.
-We will find that the foil strips meet each other as we touch the paper clip with hand.
-The reason is that the film strips lose charge through your body to the earth and the film strips become discharge.
+We repeat charging foil strips and touching the clip-on paper.
+We will find that the foil strips meet each other as we touch the paper clip with our hands.
+The reason is that the film strips lose charge through your body to the earth and the film strips become discharged.

 The process of transferring charge to earth from a charged object is called earthing.